MicrosoftDocs/memdocs/memdocs/autopilot/self-deploying.md

 > [!NOTE]
 > For more information about using Windows Autopilot to deploy HoloLens 2 devices, see [Windows Autopilot for HoloLens 2](/hololens/hololens2-autopilot).

 Windows Autopilot self-deploying mode lets you deploy a device with little to no user interaction.
 For devices with an Ethernet connection, no user interaction is required.
-For devices connected via Wi-fi, the user must only:
+For devices connected via Wi-Fi, the user must only:

 - Choose the language, locale, and keyboard.
 - Make a network connection.

 Self-deploying mode provides all the following:

 - Joins the device to Azure Active Directory.
 - Enrolls the device in Intune (or another MDM service) using Azure AD for automatic MDM enrollment.
 - Makes sure that all policies, applications, certificates, and networking profiles are provisioned on the device.